olofmogren/biomedical-ner-data-swedish/README.md

 Chalmers University of Techbology

-### Citing this work
+## Citing this work

-To cite this work, use the following:
+If you are using this work, please cite the following:

 @inproceedings{almgrenpavlovmogren2016bioner,
  title="Named Entity Recognition in Swedish Medical Journals with Deep Bidirectional Character-Based LSTMs",